zentrope/tools/cmd/sslq/readme.md

 without having to install a Go development environment.

 ## Considerations

+* Might be nice to turn those ASN.1 identifiers into actual text.

+* I should add the "extensions" stuff into the flat text version.

 * I don't know how to print out the cert in the same way `openssl` does in an automated way.